isomerpages/singapore-customs-cms/_businesses/Importing Goods/import-procedures.md

 Ad valorem or specific duty rates may be applied for dutiable goods.

 All other goods are **non-dutiable and incur GST only**.
-GST is levied at 8% of the [CIF (cost, insurance and freight) value](/businesses/valuation-duties-taxes-fees/establishing-customs-value-for-imports), which includes duties (if it is a dutiable good) and other charges, costs and expenses incidental to the sale and delivery of the goods into Singapore, whether or not shown on the invoice.
+Prevailing GST rate is levied on the [CIF (cost, insurance and freight) value](/businesses/valuation-duties-taxes-fees/establishing-customs-value-for-imports), which includes duties (if it is a dutiable good) and other charges, costs and expenses incidental to the sale and delivery of the goods into Singapore, whether or not shown on the invoice.

 Find out more about [duties](/businesses/valuation-duties-taxes-and-fees/duties-and-dutiable-goods) and [GST](/businesses/valuation-duties-taxes-fees/goods-and-services-tax-gst).